 CLINICIANS & STAFF

-Ellen Azevedo is an Administrative Assistant at OTTP.
-She is currently working on an MFA in Creative Writing at SFSU.
-She loves being part of the OTTP team and feels very lucky to be able to help support staff in the wonderful work they do!
+Ellen Azevedo, Administrative Assistant, has an MFA in creative writing from San Francisco State University.
+She loves being a part of the OTTP team and feels very lucky to be able to support staff in the wonderful work they do!